th7mo/notes/track-collection.md

 isPublic: true
 ---

 I am not satisfied with my fragmented music library.
-I want a text-based solution that stores the information about my music library.
-This 'database' would be the Single Version of the Truth (SVOT).
+I (think I) want a text-based solution that stores the information about my music library.
+This track collection would be the Single Version of the Truth (SVOT).
 This text-based solution would also be a [Git](git) repository to keep track of changes.

 ```yaml
 Album: